 Mario Kart Tour focuses strongly on the Character-Kart-Glider combo in order to get the best scores on a given race.
 To obtain the newest characters, or the rarest kart, you can either buy from the shop or win from the pipe.
 If you’re a daily player, you’ll find yourself slowly building up a collection of coins.
 There are multiple sources you can get them, with some more prominent than others.
 As a general hint from playing these sort of games – make sure you always have a healthy stack of coins (you never know whats coming up in the store)!
 So today in this article we will extensively talk about Mario Kart Tour Coin Farming Guide.

-Coin Sources in Mario Kart Tour
+How to get more Coins in Mario Kart Tour

 Per day, you can earn up to 300 coins across all 16 cups.
 Coins are scattered in the tracks and also come up in item boxes.
 You have a small chance of starting a coin frenzy during a race also, in top pole positions.
 It is important to log on each day and complete these 300 coins first as it resets each day, and the other sources can be collected at any time during the season.
 Some tracks feature more coins than others and have layouts better suited for collecting.
 For example, Koopa Troopa Beach and Mario Circuit suit for quick coin collecting.